Abdominal rigidityRigidity of the abdomen

 When to Contact a Medical Professional

-Immediate medical care is needed if you have pain when the belly is gently pressed and then released.
+Get medical care right away if you have pain when the belly is gently pressed and then released.

 What to Expect at Your Office Visit